 Further information on funding for prospective UK, EU and international postgraduate students.

-You will start by studying subjects that are central to a career in leading project management today, including finance and accounting, organisational behaviour and strategic management.
+You will start by studying subjects that are central to careers in project management today, including finance and accounting, organisational behaviour, and strategic management.
 In term two you will deepen your understanding of management by studying operations and marketing management as well as management research methods.
-Throughout, we help you to develop the skills necessary to meet the complex and dynamic organisational challenges of the 21st century.

 The final part of the MSc Management (Project Management) brings an opportunity for in-depth research and investigation into your area of interest and can be adapted to reflect your career goals.
 Students can choose from the following routes:

-- academic dissertation: a methodical exploration of a chosen area of study;
+- research dissertation: a methodical exploration of a chosen area in project management;

-- applied extended project: management research project with an external partner organisations;
+- applied extended project: management research with an external partner organisation;

 Each route bears 60 credit points.